ESC

 Prompt ActionPrompt Builder”Generate a personalized response”

-The key thing: you don’t write new code for Agentforce.
+You don’t write new code for Agentforce.
 You expose your existing Flows, Apex classes, and APIs as actions.
 The agent orchestrates them.

 // This existing Apex becomes an Agentforce action